LydinaPavuh/steam_parser/README.md

 manage.py:

-ANALYZE_DELAY - Delay between cycles parsing, when two or three cycles of parsing a number of unprocessed pages is reduced to a minimum, the page is blocked in the main loop vosstanavlivayutsya additional cycles (starts automatically)
+ANALYZE_DELAY - The delay between parsing cycles, with two or three parsing cycles per day, the number of unprocessed pages is reduced to a minimum, pages blocked in the main cycle are restored with additional cycles (starts automatically)